 Mother of pearl is essentially the same kind of mollusk as the pearl, but there is no irritant placed in the pearl to force the oyster or mussel to protect themselves from forming a pearl.
 Like a pearl, the color of the mother of pearl will depend upon what kind of mollusk is used.

 Mother of pearl can be found in the ocean or grown on what is known as a pearl farm.
-Today many are harvested on pearl farms.
+Today, many are harvested on pearl farms.

 No part of the oyster or mussel is wasted when it is harvested for mother of pearl.
-The meat or mussel will be eaten, and the shell will be used to produce the mother of pearl products.
+The meat or mussel will be eaten, and the shell will be used to produce the mother-of-pearl products.

 Pearl And Mother Of Pearl Differences

 The main difference between a pearl and a mother of pearl is not the material or the mollusk but how each is formed.
-A pearl is usually purposely created by placing an irritant into the shell, so the pearl is formed around the irritant.
+A pearl is usually purposely created by placing an irritant into the shell so the pearl is formed around the irritant.

 Not all pearls are considered valuable; in fact, many are not.
 Getting a very round, high-quality pearl from a shell of an oyster or mussel is not easy and can be pretty tricky.

-Mother of pearl is also from the mollusk, but there is no irritant or no pearl was formed in the shell.
+Mother of pearl is also from the mollusk, but there is no irritant or pearl formed in the shell.
 In that case, the shell of the oyster or mussel is cut and polished so that it can be used for the mother of pearl home decor, furniture, or other objects such as pearl buttons and jewelry.

 If you are interested in seeing how Mondoro can help you manufacture mother of pearl home decor and home furnishing products – we would love to talk to you to see how we can help you.